Upstart vs. Caribou: Which offers better auto loans?

 How to choose between Upstart and Caribou

 Maybe you are refinancing your vehicle to remove a co-borrower from your loan, or maybe you qualify for a lower rate.
-Upstart may be a good place to start if you are looking to refinance your vehicle independently and compare many options at once.
+Upstart may be a good place option if you want to refinance your vehicle independently and compare multiple lenders simultaneously.

 Compare more lenders before applying

-Both Upstart and Caribou offer different opportunities and benefits for drivers looking to lower the costs associated with their auto loan.
-Upstart is a solid choice for borrowers who want to prioritize qualifying on their own for a refinance.
-Comparatively, Caribou offers a customer focus that hesitant borrowers may especially appreciate.
+Both Upstart and Caribou offer different opportunities and benefits for drivers looking to refinance their auto loan.
+Upstart is a solid choice for borrowers who want to prioritize qualifying independently for a refinance, while Caribou offers a customer focus that hesitant borrowers may especially appreciate.